Louis, Duke of Guyenne: Having his own household

-As Charles VI descended into madness, influence over and control of Louis became of increasing importance to the parties which sought to control royal policy.
-In 1404, Louis's father-in-law succeeded as duke of Burgundy.
+As Charles VI descended into madness, influence over and control of Louis became of increasing importance to the parties that sought to control royal policy.
+In 1404, Louis' father-in-law succeeded as duke of Burgundy.
 In 1405, the duke of Orléans, in cooperation with the queen, perpetrated the "first kidnapping of the Dauphin" in order to separate Louis from the influence of his father-in-law.
 As the duke of Burgundy approached Paris on a royal summons, the duke of Orléans and the queen left the city and sent for Louis to accompany them.
 The dauphin was ill, but was brought by boat and then by litter to Juvisy, where he was intercepted by the lord of Saint-Georges, a vassal of his father-in-law.
 The duke of Burgundy and the count of Charolais then met him and escorted him back to Paris in his litter.
 There the young duke was put up in the Louvre, because it was easier to defend than the Hôtel Saint-Pol.

-In 1409, Jean de Nielles, already chancellor to the queen and a knight known for his loyalty to the Burgundian duke, was made Louis's chancellor also.
-The duke of Burgundy also appointed Pierre de Fontenay, Louis's maître d'hôtel, while the duke of Orléans chose his chamberlains, alternating between the lords of Blaru and Offemont.
-The influence of the dukes is apparent even in Louis's buying habits: he frequented the merchants who were the suppliers of Burgundy and Orléans.
+In 1409, Jean de Nielles, already chancellor to the queen and a knight known for his loyalty to the Burgundian duke, was made Louis' chancellor also.
+The duke of Burgundy also appointed Pierre de Fontenay, Louis' maître d'hôtel, while the duke of Orléans chose his chamberlains, alternating between the lords of Blaru and Offemont.
+The influence of the dukes is apparent even in Louis' buying habits: he frequented the merchants who were the suppliers of Burgundy and Orléans.

 War and death

-During civil war between the Armagnacs and the Burgundians, Louis was credited with intervening to bring about peace at Chartres in 1409, at Auxerre in 1410 and again in 1412.
+During civil war between the Armagnacs and the Burgundians, Louis was credited with intervening to bring about peace at Chartres in 1409, at Auxerre in 1410, and again in 1412.
 The peace of Auxerre was mocked by contemporaries as a paix fourrée, a peace made in bad faith.
 Between the assassination of the duke of Orléans in 1407 and the revolt of the Cabochiens in 1413, the duke of Burgundy dominated the court of the duke of Guyenne.
 During the revolt of 1413, he replaced his son-in-law's treasurer, François de Nerly, with a man of his own loyalty, Jean de Noident, but he then had to flee Paris.
 In December 1413, Louis himself pleaded to be rescued from the city, since he did not trust the triumphant Armagnacs.